-Permaculture design is an ethically based, whole-systems design approach to create sustainable human settlements and institutions.
-Although rooted in horticulture and agriculture, permaculture design also touches on regional planning, ecology, animal husbandry, technology, architecture and international development.
+Permaculture design is a whole-systems design approach to developing sustainable human settlements and institutions.
+Rooted in horticulture and agriculture, permaculture design also touches on regional planning, ecology, animal husbandry, technology, architecture and international development.

 Our online, instructor-led Permaculture Design Course is an introductory course and a broad survey of the permaculture design system.
 The course teaches the design process and lays the foundation for a lifelong study and path in permaculture.

-Within a collaborative, academically rigorous curriculum, you will complete regenerative landscape projects with intensive instructor feedback and one-on-one interaction to help with every step along the way.
+The collaborative, academically rigorous curriculum guides students to complete regenerative landscape projects with intensive instructor feedback and one-on-one interaction to help with every step along the way.

 You will learn or expand your skills and techniques of translating site observations and designs to paper or digital applications such as Powerpoint and Google Slides.